MicrosoftDocs/Advertising-docs/Advertising/hotel-service/manage-hotel-campaigns.md

 >
 > The API and documentation are subject to change.

 The Hotel API lets you manage your hotel ad campaigns and bidding.
 A subaccount provides the top-level logical organization of your hotel ads.
 You can think of it as a hotel campaign.
-You may create a maximum of 50 subaccount.
+You may have a maximum of 50 active subaccounts.

 A subaccount specifies the campaign's daily budget, maximum bid allowed, and default bid and bid multipliers for ads that don't specify bids or multipliers.